9aia/thal/pm/BACKLOG.md

 ### Medium priority

+- Let users click on AI feature actions and receive feedback if they can't use them because of the subscription status
 - Add social proof section to the landing page
 - Inform deleted character action such as translate, using tooltip
 - Improve SEO, robots.txt, meta tags, etc